khalidMohy/pdsnd_github/README.md

 washington.csv

 ### Credits
-Many thanks to my freind Omar and the internet!
+Many thanks to my friend Omar and the internet!

+### Updates
+An update was made for typo mistakes in this document.
+28/12/2019